tonylei00/greenlight/NOTES.md

 5. Check that the updated movie record is valid using the data.ValidateMovie() function.
 6. Call the Update() method to store the updated movie record in our database.
 7. Write the updated movie data in a JSON response using the app.writeJSON() helper.

+#### Handling Partial Updates aka Patch

+- When decoding the request body, any fields in our input which *don't* have corresponding JSON key-value pairs will retain their *zero* value
+- This causes a problem as we cannot tell the difference between a key/value pair that needs to be updated with their zero value versus a key/value pair that was omitted
+- We take advantage of the fact that the zero value for pointers is `nil`
+- By making all the fields in our input struct pointer types, we are able to check for the case that the input field is omitted

 ### Delete